 Furthermore, delivery couriers can place packages inside your building using delivery PINs.
 With these features, your residents will never miss a visitor or a delivery.

-Choose an IP intercom as your video door entry system
+Choose an IP video intercom as your door entry system

-Choose a video door entry system made with the modern-day in mind: an IP intercom.
+Choose a door entry intercom system made with the modern-day in mind: an IP video intercom.
 As the IoT enables us to live in a technologically advanced society, property access control must follow suit.
 An IP video intercom system empowers residents to enter their homes and manage visitor access seamlessly.
 Invest in a door entry system that can withstand the test of time.